Ibechis/FeBTC_models/README.md

 # FeBTC_models

-Files used for the validation of the UFF4MOF implementationa in LAMMPS The DFT fragment was optimised at the B3LYP-D3/6-31G level of theory
+The force_field_validation folder contains the input files used for the validation of the UFF4MOF implementation in LAMMPS and its comparison with GULP and DFT.
+The DFT fragment was optimised at the B3LYP-D3/6-31G level of theory.

-TO DO: upload files of the final structures
+The final_models folder contains the five independent amorphous models for the three systems with different degree of disorder (SRO, MIX and MRO).
+The files are in xyz, PBC info are contained in the second line of the file (extended xyz format)